luteresa/udacity-project/step1/P1_CarND-LaneLines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when vechle turn around;
+One potential shortcoming is that the lane line detection is inaccurate when the vehicle turn around;

-Another shortcoming could be ...
+Another shortcoming could be that the lane line detection  miss when the segment is too short;

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to update the draw_lines()

-Another potential improvement could be to ...

-pip install moviepy

-ERROR: Cannot uninstall 'imageio'.
-It is a distutils installed project and thus we cannot accurately determine which files belong to it which would lead to only a partial uninstall.

-pip install moviepy --upgrade --ignore-install imageio